itf/led-curtain-2/README.md

 Instead of returning a function when accessing a function inside the patternInput, it returs the evaluation of the function, which allow patterns to use the audioFunctions (Beat, totalbeats) as if they were numbers.

 Initially, the patternInput is almost empty, but after running patterns it gets populated with their arguments.
-Example: after running "circle" patternInput is populated with cRadius, which can be modified to change the radius of the circle.
+Example: after running "circle" patternInput is populated with circleRadius, which can be modified to change the radius of the circle.

 If something is not present on the patternInput, it is evaluated to 0, which provides some extra protection against patterns that could potentially depend on a pattern having run before them.